 - Stamp Fairs

 Thus the modern CFDCs are much more common.
 The most common are those given out during AGMs!
-Imagine the room full of shareholders.
+Imagine the room full of shareholders, each with a CFDC!

 Here are some recent CFDCs with the text “Dengan Ingatan Tulus Ikhlas daripada Pengerusi, Pengarah Urusan / Ketua Pengawai Eksekutif, Ahli Lembaga Pengarah dan Pengurusan Pos Malaysia Berhad” or “With the Compliments of the Chairman, Managing Director / Chief Executive Officer, Board of Directors and Management of Pos Malaysia Berhad”.

 Thus the modern CFDCs are less “VIP” in comparison to those in the past.